 Study at Bryn Mawr

 Classes are small, affording close contact with faculty.
-The weekly Classics Colloquium provides an opportunity to mingle informally with faculty and hear talks by prominent scholars.
-All Classics graduate students in have fully-wired carrels in the beautiful Rhys Carpenter library: this affords further opportunities for informal contact across the disciplines.
+The weekly Classics Colloquium provides an opportunity to mingle informally with faculty and hear talks by prominent scholars from all over the world.
+Classics graduate students, like all students in the Graduate Group, have fully-wired carrels in the beautiful Rhys Carpenter library affording further opportunities for informal contact across the disciplines.

 As for courses: in addition to seminars at Bryn Mawr, students may take classes at the nearby University of Pennsylvania through a reciprocal agreement, and, by special arrangement, at Princeton University and other institutions in the area.
 The department also regularly brings in associated faculty from neighboring institutions to offer seminars in important areas of scholarly specialization outside those of the Bryn Mawr faculty.